efea-umich/cse-593/main-project/project.typ

 // What is the takeaway of this project?
 Were there any parts of the project that you did not include in the scope of this project?
 Here is where you will discuss how the current assignment will inform the rest of your project.
 For example, in Assignment 1, how will the results of your survey influence the future steps in understanding context of use?
 Feel free to use your creativity to suggest new research directions, designs---but these suggestions must be supported by the findings of your study
 This study set out to clarify how people enter text on smartwatches and to identify factors that discourage more frequent or extensive usage.
 Through iterative survey design, we found that participants generally turn to smartwatches for quick interactions—such as reading notifications or monitoring fitness activity—while relying on smartphones for most typing.
 Although some participants appreciate the convenience of entering short messages on a watch, most remain dissatisfied with current text-input accuracy, speed, and clarity.

 We have demonstrated that more work needs to be done to make text-entry viable on a smartwatch.
 In particular, the interface we design needs to have sufficiently large interactive objects to reduce input error and have predictive features to speed up entry.
 Our next steps are to explore how predictive typing features can be better integrated into smartwatches.
 Building on the new Contextual Inquiry data, we will develop low-fidelity prototypes aimed at facilitating short text replies and minimal error rates.
-For example, a tap-based version of the related work by the WrisText @wristext team could allow users to type characters without needing pinpoint precision.
 We plan to develop and test interactive text-entry designs that may ease the barrier of entry for user-smartwatch interactions.
 This direction should ultimately help smartwatch owners feel more at ease sending messages from their wrists instead of reaching for a phone whenever they need to reply.

 = Acknowledgements
 #text(fill: red, [Here, you will acknowledge any individuals or organizations that are not part of your group, but that have contributed to your work.])

-#bibliography("test.bib", style: "../acmcitation.csl")
+#bibliography("citations.bib", style: "../acmcitation.csl")

 #appendix[
   #show grid: set block(below: 0.25in)